ubinexus/sonic-utilities/doc/Command-Reference.md

 ## BGP

-This section explains all the BGP show commands and BGP configuation commands in both "Quagga" and "FRR" routing software that are supported in SONiC.
+This section explains all the BGP show commands and BGP configuration commands in both "Quagga" and "FRR" routing software that are supported in SONiC.
-In 201811 and older verisons "Quagga" was enabled by default.
+In 201811 and older versions "Quagga" was enabled by default.
 In current version "FRR" is enabled by default.
 Most of the FRR show commands start with "show bgp".
 Similar commands in Quagga starts with "show ip bgp".
 All sub-options supported in all these show commands are common for FRR and Quagga.
 Detailed show commands examples for Quagga are provided at the end of this document.This section captures only the commands supported by FRR.